-A near vision problem interferes with the ability to read or work at a close distance.
-Convergence insufficiency means that the eyes do not come together closely enough when looking at a near object, causing symptoms such as double vision and headaches.
-Unfortunately, a person can pass the 20/20 eye chart test and still have convergence insufficiency which is why it is important to recognize the symptoms.
+Convergence insufficiency means that the eyes interfere with each other when looking at objects up close.
+Instead of coming together to focus, they stop and begin to reset outwardly.
+This causes symptoms such as double vision and headaches when looking at objects up close.
+Unfortunately, a person can pass the 20/20 eye chart test and still have convergence insufficiency, which is why it is important to recognize the symptoms.

-Depending on the severity of your child’s convergence insufficiency, treatments can range from prism lenses to office-based vision therapy.
+Depending on the severity of the convergence insufficiency, treatments range from prism lenses to office-based vision therapy.
 Surgery is rarely ever a necessity.
-During your scheduled appointment, our highly trained doctor will discuss treatment options based on your unique and individual needs.
+During your scheduled appointment, the doctor will discuss treatment options based on your unique and individual needs.

 For more information on convergence insufficiency, please contact our office at (615)-791-5766.